liandrea4/liandrea4.github.io/crochet/bridesmaids_pillows.md

 - Made for: my bridesmaids as thank you gifts for our wedding!

 ## Notes
 I carried the black for the duration of the letter and the dropped it after the letter was done.
 I carried it back to the start of the row (sometimes having 2 bobbins of working yarn for very wide section) and knit over it so hide the float on the inside.
 I used a standard polyester pillow insert for the inside.
 12"x12" for the S pillows and 12"x16" for the L pillow (maid of honor).
 I could've added a zipper for ease of cleaning but I was too lazy :)

+{% include post-footer.html %}